-Each traffic study must examine, at a minimum, the number of signalized intersections in the following table, unless the Planning Board affirmatively finds that special circumstances warrant a more limited study.
+Each traffic study must examine, at a minimum, the number of signalized intersections in the following table. -An intersection only needs to be examined if the peak-hour site-generated traffic is greater than 1% of the total intersection existing peak-hour traffic and the peak-hour site generated traffic entering the intersection is greater than or equal to 5% of the total site-generated traffic. unless tThe Planning Board may also affirmatively finds that special circumstances warrant a more limited study.